jdavis/nebulous-adventure/docs/iteration1/interfaces/README.md

 Java Interfaces
 ===============

-The professor's heartthrob is Java he and wanted every team to write Java interfaces for the project... even though we are programming in Python.
+The Professor has extensive exprience/knowledge of Java so he wanted us to write the class interfaces in Java.

-Oh well.